Eddie Shore: Retirement and the Indians

+Shore was also involved in the local community, starting a youth hockey program and the greater Springfield amateur hockey league.
+While he was owner of the Indians he would open up the home rink on Saturdays, where he would hold skating lessons for the local youth.
+Shore is widely recognized as “the savior of hockey” in Western Massachusetts.
+His efforts to revive the Springfield Indians and foster youth programs have left a lasting impression on the region’s sports culture.

+Shore and his wife remained in the Springfield area, Shore son Eddie Jr was also involved in the game of hockey and helped him manage the Indians.
+He also owned a farm in Alberta that he bought during his playing days.

 On March 15, 1985, Shore was visiting his son in Springfield, Massachusetts.
-That night, Shore began coughing up and vomiting blood and was later rushed to the hospital.
+That night, Shore began coughing up and vomiting blood and was rushed to the hospital.
 He was pronounced dead the next morning and the cause of death was later determined to be liver cancer.
 His funeral was held in his hometown five days later.
 He is buried in Hillcrest Park Cemetery in the Sixteen Acres section of Springfield.

-Shore was elected to the Hockey Hall of Fame in 1947.
-The Boston Bruins retired his uniform number, 2.
-The Eddie Shore Award is given annually to the AHL's best defenceman.
-In 1998, he was ranked number 10 on The Hockey News list of the 100 Greatest Hockey Players, making him the highest-ranked pre-World War II player.

 Cultural references

 In the film Slap Shot, Eddie Shore's name, along with Toe Blake and Dit Clapper, is considered synonymous with "old-time hockey."
 Shore is also featured in the Don Cherry biopic Keep Your Head Up Kid: The Don Cherry Story where he was portrayed by Stephen McHattie.